 ARCHIVED: This Practice Note has been archived and is not maintained.
 This Practice Note considers the operation of section 2(2) of the European Communities Act 1972 and the use of Statutory Instruments to implement EU legislation within the UK during its membership of the EU.

 This Practice Note outlines the key obligations for EU Member States when transposing EU Directives and the consequences for Member States should they fail to do so correctly.

 ARCHIVED: This Practice Note has been archived and is not maintained.
 This Practice Note aims to outline the practice, procedures and objectives of parliamentary scrutiny of EU legislation and policy within both Houses of Parliament.

 This Practice Note explains the principle of supremacy and how it has contributed to EU integration.
 The Practice Note also outlines how the principle of supremacy is guaranteed in the UK through the European Communities Act 1972 (ECA 1972) and the extent to which this has impacted upon the principle of parliamentary sovereignty.

 ARCHIVED: This Practice Note has been archived and is not maintained.
 This Practice Note outlines the pre-Brexit arrangements for UK participation in the area of freedom security and justice and how the UK chose to exercise the prerogatives which were available under TFEU, Protocol 36 to participate in certain provisions.
 It also outlines the operation of the transitional provisions which ended on 30 November 2014 and how the UK reacted to the end of the transitional provisions and the procedure used by the UK to formally opt in to 35 measures.

 ARCHIVED: This Precedent has been archived and is not maintained.
-An explanatory memorandum accompanies every EU legislative proposal laid before the UK Parliament and describes the general impact of the EU Proposal including its financial, legal and policy implications and whether the measure is, in the government’s view, compatible with the principle of subsidiarity in TEU, art 5.
-This precedent provides a framework for this document.
+An explanatory memorandum accompanies every EU legislative proposal laid before the UK Parliament and describes the general impact of the EU Proposal including its financial, legal and policy implications and whether the measure is, in the government’s view, compatible with the principle of subsidiarity.
+This Precedent provides a framework for this document.